cstahoviak/cherno-cpp/README.md

    - This prevents any other translation unit (cpp file) from findind that `static` variable in the linking process via the `extern` keyword.
 - __Context 2__: `static` keyword when used inside a class or struct.
    - A `static` member variable of a class/struct is the same across all instances of that class/struct, i.e. there will be only __one instance__ of the `static` member variable.
-   - `static` method of a class do not have access to the object itself, i.e. cannot access the `this` keyword.
+   - A `static` method of a class does not have access to the object itself, i.e. cannot access the `this` keyword.
    - static methods (and also variables?) cannot access non-static variables because static methods do not actually have a "class instance".

 __Video #23: Enums in C++__